MalteGruber/call-assert/README.md

 # Call Assert Library
-*Disclaimer: This is a work in progress, do not for critical applications*
+*Disclaimer: This is a work in progress, do not use in critical applications*

 This library is intended to be used with other unit testing libraries.
 It serves as a helper to verify that callbacks or wrapped functions have been called in the correct order and with the right arguments.
 This library also supports range checking of arguments.